Nonprofit Board Internship Agreement

 - Internship sites will be recognized at graduation through both presentation and the program;

-- Confidentiality is expected of all participants and a core value of the program;
+- Confidentiality is expected of all participants and is a core value of the program;

 - Issue resolution is offered should any uncomfortable situations arise between the site and the Fellow;